maxmetcalfe/rede/README.md

 Useful endpoints while running locally (`http://localhost:8787`):

 - `GET /bots` – Lists all configured bots (LLM keys are hidden).
-- `POST /bots/:name/deploy` – Persists the bot configuration into its Durable Object.
+- `POST /bots/:name/deploy` – Persists the bot configuration into its Durable Object, shares the full bot roster (names + URLs), and seeds the bot's message history with its prompt on first deployment.
 - `GET /bots/:name` – Returns the bot profile, automatically deploying it if necessary.
-- `GET /bots/:name/health` – Runs a Durable Object healthcheck that must return `200 OK`.
+- `GET /bots/:name/health` – Runs a Durable Object healthcheck that returns the number of `knownBots`.

+### Bot metadata & message history

+Every deployment call passes the list of all active bots and their canonical URLs (for example, `https://<worker>/bots/A`).
+Each Durable Object stores this peer list so bots know how to reach each other, and the healthcheck response surfaces the current `knownBots` count.

+On first deployment the Durable Object also seeds its message history with the prompt from `bots.json`, stored as a `{ timestamp, content, botId }` entry.
+Future deployments preserve the existing messages so each bot keeps its conversation log.

 ### Durable Object local testing